The Psychology of Price Anchoring

 William Poundstone, author of Priceless: The Myth of Fair Value, says:

 “People tend to be clueless about prices.
-Contrary to economic theory, we do not really decide between A and B by consulting our invisible price tags and purchasing the one that yields the higher utility, he says.
-We make do with guesstimates and a vague recollection of what things are “supposed to cost.”
+Contrary to economic theory, we do not really decide between A and B by consulting our invisible price tags and purchasing the one that yields the higher utility.
+We make do with guesstimates and a vague recollection of what things are ‘supposed to cost.’ ”

-Poundstone tested this theory with experts.
+Poundstone tested this theory.
 Real-estate experts and undergrad students were asked to appraise a home for sale.
 The researchers provided the experts and the students with the typical information a buyer would have as well as four listing prices for the home.
-Then they split into groups, and each group was asked to give their appraisal.
+Then they split into groups, and each group was asked to give their appraised value.

 Here were the results: